January 17, 2025 3:16 am

 • Exceptional Service: If you’re particularly pleased with your experience, consider tipping closer to 15%.

-• Less Satisfactory Visits: If the service was less than ideal, tipping around 10% or slightly less is acceptable.
+• Less Satisfactory Visits: If the service is less than ideal, tipping around 10% or slightly less is acceptable.
 Don’t hesitate to provide feedback to management regarding your experience if something wasn’t up to your expectations.

 How Much Should You Tip Bartenders in Egypt?

-When visiting Egypt, acknowledging service with a tip is a common practice and greatly appreciated.
+When visiting Egypt, acknowledging service with a tip is a common practice and is greatly appreciated.
 Tipping standards can vary, so understanding how much to give ensures that your gesture is respectful and well-received.

 Tipping Currency